-"Keto could work well with something like PCOS as by nature it is low in carbohydrate, and high in fat which would be effective in balancing blood sugar and insulin levels, as hormonal imbalances are to blame for many of the symptoms, but I would choose to put someone on a low carbohydrate diet as opposed to the extreme levels of a keto diet," he said.
+“Keto could work well with something like PCOS as it is low in carbohydrate, and high in fat, which would be effective in balancing blood sugar and insulin levels,” he says.
+Hormonal imbalances are to blame for many of the symptoms.
+But, Stansbury says, a low carbohydrate diet instead of the keto diet may be more beneficial.

 “Something more along the lines of fat 60 percent, protein 20 percent, and carbohydrates 20 percent.

-"A less extreme version would give the person a similar therapeutic effect, whilst raising long-term dietary compliance which is critical for it to work."
+“A less extreme version would give the person a similar therapeutic effect, he says, “whilst raising long-term dietary compliance which is critical for it to work.”

 So, what are Adam’s top tips for achieving vegan keto?

-"I always ask whether the 'juice is worth the squeeze', and in this case I don't believe it is, there are other ways that are just as effective, less complicated and more sustainable for vegans.
+“I always ask whether the ‘juice is worth the squeeze’, and in this case I don’t believe it is,” Stansbury says.
+“There are other ways that are just as effective, less complicated, and more sustainable for vegans.”

-"(Fat loss) is easy if you stick to a whole food plant-based approach, remove refined and sugary foods and avoid eating meals that are both high in fat and high in carbohydrates together.
+“(Fat loss) is easy,” Stansbury says.
+But it’s best done sticking to a whole food plant-based approach, he says.
+And by removing refined and sugary foods and avoiding foods high in fat and carbohydrates.”

-"If fats are high, then carbohydrates should be low and vice versa - that's why the ketogenic diet works and why a high carbohydrate diet can work also for fat loss, because if one is present then the other is not."
+“If fats are high, then carbohydrates should be low and vice versa, ” Stansbury says.
+“That’s why the ketogenic diet works and why a high carbohydrate diet can work,” he says.
+“Because if one is present then the other is not.”